What is Typosquatting?

 Popular uses of typosquatted domains include:

-- Bait and switch: The site is trying to sell you something you may have bought at the correct URL and then not sending you the item
+- Bait and switch: The fake website sells you something you would like to purchase at the correct URL, but doesn't send you the item

-- Imitators: The website passes itself off as the real location to perform a phishing attack
+- Imitators: The scam website mirrors the identity of the victim website to perform a phishing attack

 - Joke site: The site makes fun of the trademark or brand name